 - Ask questions.
 All medical professionals should be alert for eating disorder signs and symptoms.
 We know eating disorders do not just have to do with weight, so it is important that providers ask patients questions about their eating habits, body image, and more.

 - Make referrals.
 It is okay not to be an expert on everything.
 If you feel unsure about a patient or a patient’s care, make a referral to someone who is better equipped to aid them.

 - Be an educated advocate.
 Attend trainings and read research on individuals with identities and experiences different from your own.
 Become aware of other experiences and manifestations of illnesses.
 Ask questions of those around you and always strive to learn more and do better.

-- This one is pretty obvious and yet it’s something folks often forget to do.
-Once you listen to other’s experiences, try to understand them, and ask how you can help.
+- Once you listen to other’s experiences, try to understand them, and ask how you can help.